Recovering From Knee Replacement? Do It Right!

 - No pending medical issues such as sugar and blood pressure control

 The success of knee replacement surgery depends on many factors.
 One is getting operated in a high volume centre with excellent expertise.
-This is where sunshine hospitals have an unparalleled advantage over any other hospital in south India.
+This is where Srikara hospitals have an unparalleled advantage over any other Orthopaedic Hospital in south India.
 We perform over 4000 Knee Replacements in a year, which is 2nd highest in South Asia.
 Secondly, patient motivation is crucial for a successful surgery.
 The main advantage we have in our country is our social and family structure is robust.
 This helps to boost the patients’ morale and helps them in their recovery process.

 Knee replacement recovery: Facts

 - Duration of hospital stay after TKR – single knee 2-3 days, Both knees – 3-4 days

 - Time to suture removal – 2 weeks

 - Recommended time for use of a walker – 3-4 weeks

 - Time for postoperative swelling to reduce – 3-4 weeks